 Features

 Key file authentication: unlock your journal with an X25519 private key file instead of (or alongside) your password, like SSH keys for your journal.
-Register multiple key files; manage all auth methods from Preferences.
-See Key File Authentication for details.
+See docs/KEY_FILE_AUTHENTICATION.md.

 AES-256-GCM encryption: all entries are encrypted with a random master key.
 Each auth method holds its own wrapped copy of that key, so adding or removing a method is O(1), with no re-encryption of your entries.